Peretta Peronne: Trial outcome

-The physicians at the Parisian medical faculty ultimately concluded that Peronne was not knowledgeable about the content of the surgical books that she possessed and that she could not differentiate between the letter "A from a faggot."
+The physicians at the Parisian medical faculty ultimately concluded that Peronne was not knowledgeable about the content of the surgical books that she possessed and that she could not differentiate between the letter "A from a faggot".
 The university faculty ordered that she permanently remove the public surgeon sign from her house; however, records indicate that she continued to work.
 Peronne's ability to continue her practice after a trial and possible imprisonment indicated that the attempts of male physicians to bar women and non-licensed practitioners from medical work were not completely successful.
 The requirements of formal training limited the number of "legitimate" physicians available in Paris, yet the needs for medical assistance were not eliminated, especially within the realm of surgery, which was considered inferior.
-The public continued to seek the assistance of women surgeons such as Peronne if they thought that they were skillful and effective entities.
+The public continued to seek the assistance of women surgeons such as Peronne if they thought that they were skilful and effective entities.